fredgibbs/fredgibbs.github.io/courses/archives-algorithms/index.md

 ## Grading
 This course has an atypical grading procedure, so please be sure you understand how everything works to avoid surprises later on.
 My goal is do things that both kinda fun AND help us learn without a dark, mysterious shadow of an anxiety-inducing grade looming over everything.
 I'm not sure this is totally possible, but I want to find out.
 Explanations of how work is evaluated (or not) is explained on each assignment instruction page (links directly below).

-Ultimately, all reading responses and journal entries are all graded as rough/ok/good (worth 5, 10 and 15 points).
-Mostly they are chance for me to respond to your own ideas and add to the course rather than for me to assign and justify a seemingly arbitrary point value on how "good" you did (which derives too much from your educational background prior to this course).
+Ultimately, all reading responses and journal entries are all graded as rough/ok/great (worth 1/3, 2/3 and full points).
+Mostly the responses are a chance for me to respond to your own ideas and add to the course rather than for me to assign and justify a seemingly arbitrary point value on how "good" you did (which derives too much from your educational background prior to this course).

 If I don't see your engagement with the readings, I will ask you to elaborate on some points you brought up or on a reading that you didn't mention much or at all so that you can get full points for the assignment.
 If you ignore my nudges to elaborate on your responses, you'll get partial credit for the assignment.

 Fancy journal entries ARE graded in terms of points because it's useful to have a little pressure once in a while.

 ### Extra work = extra credit
 If you feel like writing a bit more for an assignment you can get a few points of extra credit.
-Some topics and readings will be more interesting to you than others, and if you have more to say, you should get credit for it.
+Some topics and readings will be more interesting to you than others, so if you have more to say, you should get credit for it.
 This is true for ALL ASSIGNMENTS.
 This should make it easy for you to get whatever grade you want in the course.

 ### Assignments
-- [Reading/lecture Responses](reading-responses) (rough/ok/good; ~50 points total)
+- [Reading/lecture Responses](reading-responses) (2/4/6 points x 7; ~40 points total)
-- [Learning Journal Entries](learning-journal) (rough/ok/good; ~150 points total)
+- [Learning Journal Entries](learning-journal) (5/10/15 points x 8; ~120 points total)
 - [Archival Silence Analysis](archival-silence-analysis) (20 points x 1)
 - [Transcription Assignment](transcription-guidelines) (20 points x 1)
 - [Data Interface Critique](data-interface-critique) (20 points x 1)